GoROSEN/rosen-base/README.md

 You can download our App from App Store / Google Play for a quick experience.

-And you can also download the Beta Version for new features such as PYUSD supports.
+And you can also download the Beta Version for new features.

 ## Build & Run Client